Austin and the Texas Hill Country

 Texas Military Forces Museum

-I didn’t know what to expect, especially when I had to stop at security to get onto Camp Mabry, a Texas military installation.
-But as soon as we walked in my boys, 10 and 14, were entranced.
+Honestly, I didn’t know what to expect, especially when I had to stop at security to get onto Camp Mabry, a Texas military installation.
+But as soon as we walked in, my boys, 10 and 14, were entranced.

 Deep Eddy Pool

-Deep Eddy Pool’s water draws most swimmers because of the natural water.
+Deep Eddy Pool’s water draws most swimmers because of its natural water.
 Fresh spring water is pumped into the pool every other day and never treated with chlorine.
 The temperature ranges from 65F to 75F, quite refreshing on a hot summer day.
-A locals favorite, and just a few miles away from the more popular Barton Springs Pool.
+A local favorite and just a few miles away from the more popular Barton Springs Pool.

 Mount Bonnell